Combodo/docker-environment/addons/documentation/itop_installation.md

 🔙 [Back to readme page](../../readme.md)
 # iTop installation
-> [!WARNING]
+> [!NOTE]
-> **All these steps are to be executed [inside the dockered-itop container](./phpstorm.md#open-a-terminal-inside-the-wsl2-container).**
+> **All these steps are to be executed [inside the dockered-itop project](./phpstorm.md#open-a-terminal-inside-the-wsl2-host).**

-## Change the current working directory
+### Change the current working directory
 `cd html`

-## Install iTop
+### Clone the iTop repository
 `git clone https://github.com/Combodo/iTop.git`

-## Update iTop ownership
+### Update iTop ownership
-`sudo chown www-data: iTop -R`
+`sudo chown www-data iTop -R && sudo chmod g+w iTop -R`

-## Configure iTop
+### Configure iTop
 Visit http://localhost:88/iTop/ to start configuring the software.

 ![Prerequisites](/addons/documentation/images/itop_install/wizard1-prerequisites.png "Prerequisites")

+You should be welcomed with a screen like above where prerequisites are ok.
+> [!WARNING]
-You should be welcomed with a screen like above where prerequisites are ok, and you may have a security warning regarding the `AllowOverride` directive for Apache if you are using Nginx instead (which is the default configuration).
+> You may have a security warning regarding the `AllowOverride` directive for Apache if you chose to edit the .env file to use Nginx instead, which can safely be ignored.

 Click `Continue`.